 Prescription drug costs continue to be a concern for many people — in fact, the vast majority of Americans believe the cost of prescription drugs is unreasonable.
 Medicare annual enrollment is upon us, and understanding what prescription coverage you might need is important — especially given Original Medicare generally doesn’t cover medications.

-Instead, you can get drug coverage in two ways:
+Instead, you can get prescription drug coverage in two ways:

 - Through a separate stand-alone Part D plan, which works with Original Medicare and Medicare Supplement Insurance plans.

-- Or through a Medicare Advantage plan that includes prescription drug coverage.
-A Medicare Advantage plan bundled with a prescription drug plan provides an “all-in-one” package and can be a great way to help keep your prescription costs in check.
+- A Medicare Advantage plan with prescription drug coverage, for an “all-in-one” package and can be a great way to help keep your prescription costs in check.

 In addition, here are three simple tips to help you get the most out of your coverage.

 1. Consider home delivery.
 Check to see if your plan has mail-order pharmacy benefits – if it does, this can be a great way to save money and a trip to the pharmacy.
 Through ordering a three-month refill on medications, you may get a discount on your prescriptions and the added convenience of having your drugs come to you.

 a.
 What else?
 Access to medication in the home can be a smart choice.
 In 2022 and 2023, most standard UnitedHealthcare® Medicare Advantage plans offer $0 copays for tier 1 and tier 2 drugs ordered through the Optum RX home delivery pharmacy, or through participating preferred retail pharmacies.